The Most ’Phintastic Day of the Year Returns

 With honor society inductions, the Dolphy athletic awards ceremony, the Student Affairs awards ceremony, end-of-year parties, and a gamut of other celebrations behind us, there’s only one more day we’re looking forward to here at the Right Place on the River: Commencement!

-The 111th Commencement weekend at the College of Mount Saint Vincent will take place from May 18-20.
+The 111th Commencement weekend at the University of Mount Saint Vincent will take place from May 18-20.

 The Class of 2023 is an especially resilient and adaptable class.
 With their freshman year cut short due to the peak of the COVID-19 pandemic, these students have spent almost their entire college career in flux as they navigated online learning, social distancing, and reduced capacities.
 Luckily, with the worst of the pandemic behind us, we can properly celebrate their accomplishments in person under the College’s iconic waterfront tent!